ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/introduction.md

 and (2) redirecting the content request coming from a uCDN (upstream CDN) to the proper entry point or entity in the dCDN.

-Correspondingly, the request routing interface is broadly divided into two functionalities: (1) the CDNI Footprint &amp; Capabilities Advertisement interface (FCI) defined in {{RFC8008}}, and (2) the CDNI Request Routing Redirection interface (RI) defined in {{RFC7975}}.
-Since this document focuses on the first functionality (CDNI FCI), below is more details about it.
+Correspondingly, the Request Routing Interface is broadly divided into two functionalities: (1) the CDNI Footprint &amp; Capabilities Advertisement interface (FCI) defined in {{RFC8008}}, and (2) the CDNI Request Routing Redirection interface (RI) defined in {{RFC7975}}.
+This document focuses on the first functionality (CDNI FCI).

 Specifically, CDNI FCI allows both an advertisement from a dCDN to a uCDN (push) and a query from a uCDN to a dCDN (pull) so that the uCDN